Family CourtProvincial Court | Saskatchewan

 The Provincial Court conducts child protection hearings initiated by the Ministry of Social Services at all court locations outside of Regina, Saskatoon and Prince Albert.
-In those cities, child protection matters are handled by the Court of Queen’s Bench.
+In those cities, child protection matters are handled by the Court of King’s Bench.

 According to The Child and Family Services Act, a child is in need of protection if, as a result of an act or omission of a child’s parent:

 - The child has suffered or is likely to suffer physical harm;